whyvez/auth0-angular/docs/refresh-token.md

 ### 3. Using the refresh token to get a new JWT

-Now, we want to always send a not expired JWT to the server when calling it.
-For that, we'll use `angular-jwt`.
+Now, you want to always send a not expired JWT to the server when calling it.
+For that, you'll use `angular-jwt`.
 You can learn how to install and configure the library in [this other guide](calling-an-api.md).

-The only difference with the example is that now we'll configure the library to get a new JWT if the current one is expired:
+The only difference with the example on the `angular-jwt` guide is that now you'll configure the library to get a new JWT if the current one is expired:

 ````js
 angular.module('myApp', ['auth0', 'angular-jwt'])